andrehuang/andrehuang.github.io/_pages/about.md

 I am Haiwen Huang, my Chinese name is 黄海文.
 I am a PhD student at University of Tübingen, co-supervised by [Prof. Andreas Geiger](http://www.cvlibs.net/) and [Dr. Dan Zhang](https://www.bosch-ai.com/research/researcher-pages/t_overviewpage_133.html), starting in Jan.
 2022.
 I am also an [ELLIS PhD student](https://ellis.eu/phd-postdoc).

 I am dedicated to developing AI technologies that benefit the world.
-My PhD research focuses on improving the generalization of vision and multimodal models, enabling them to perform robustly across diverse tasks and domains.
-For example, I have developed methods that leverage 3D priors to enhance 2D object detection ([GOOD, ICLR2023](https://openreview.net/forum?id=W-nZDQyuy8D)) and use class-agnostic masks to upsample features in Vision Foundation Models ([LoftUp, coming soon](https://andrehuang.github.io/)).
-I have also contributed to building more reliable evaluations of open-vocabulary generalization ([RENOVATE](https://openreview.net/forum?id=Uw2eJOI822&referrer=%5Bthe%20profile%20of%20Andreas%20Geiger%5D)).
+My PhD research focuses on **improving the generalization of vision and multimodal models**, enabling them to perform robustly across diverse tasks and domains.
+For example, I have developed methods that leverage 3D priors to enhance 2D object detection in [GOOD](https://openreview.net/forum?id=W-nZDQyuy8D) (ICLR2023) and use class-agnostic masks to upsample features in Vision Foundation Models in [LoftUp](https://andrehuang.github.io/) (coming soon).
+I have also contributed to building more reliable evaluations of open-vocabulary generalization in [RENOVATE](https://openreview.net/forum?id=Uw2eJOI822&referrer=%5Bthe%20profile%20of%20Andreas%20Geiger%5D) (NeurIPS 2024).

-In order to achieve generalization to unseen objects and environments, a model requires additional information that is invariant across categories and domains.
-My PhD studies aim to explore methods for **incorporating knowledge from pretrained large models to achieve out-of-distribution generalization in various tasks**.

 I envision my work through a three-tiered “research pyramid”: (1) Method Development, (2) Performance Evaluation, and (3) Normative Meta-Evaluation.
-My current PhD projects focus on the first two levels, but my long-term goal is to address all three to ensure that AI truly benefits society.
+My prior PhD projects focus on the first two levels, but my long-term goal is to address all three to ensure that AI truly benefits society.

 ![Research Pyramid](../images/pyramid-proposal.png)

 Right now, my focus is on vision-language models (VLMs) and multimodal large language models (MLLMs), which I believe will transform the world.

-🔴🔴 I am curently seeking internships where I can explore methods for understanding and evaluating the generalization and capabilities of vision-language models (VLMs), as well as the scientific principles behind designing robust benchmarks for them.
+🔴 I am curently **seeking internships** where I can explore methods for understanding and evaluating the generalization and capabilities of vision-language models (VLMs), as well as the scientific principles behind designing robust benchmarks for them.

 Before my PhD studies, I completed my MSc in CS at University of Oxford, advised by [Prof. Yarin Gal](http://www.cs.ox.ac.uk/people/yarin.gal/website/), and my undergrad study in Mathematics at Peking University, advised by [Prof. Bin Dong](https://bicmr.pku.edu.cn/~dongbin/).
 I have also worked as a researcher for a year at Megvii (previously known as Face++) with [Xinyu Zhou](https://scholar.google.com/citations?user=Jv4LCj8AAAAJ&hl=en) as my group leader, studying large-scale annotation and OoD detection methods.